bertjerred/grow/README.md

 # grow
-A Karplus-Strong string synthesizer with a minimalist boutique aesthetic.
+A Karplus-Strong string synthesizer with a minimalist aesthetic.

-grow is an independent digital synthesizer designed by Bert Jerred.
+grow is a digital synthesizer designed by Bert Jerred.
 It utilizes physical modeling to create plucked-string sounds, processed through a global LFO, a resonant ladder filter, and a spacious SC-style reverb.

 ![grow plugin screenshot](https://github.com/bertjerred/grow/blob/main/grow-screenshot.png)